Quick and Easy Instant Pot Potato Soup

 - Add salt and pepper to taste.

-- If desired, top with bacon crumbles and additional shredded cheese.
+- Serve, garnishing with bacon crumbles and additional shredded cheese, if desired.

 Notes

-- I use homemade cream of chicken soup, because it really is a cinch to make, it's full of flavor, and it's healthier than the canned stuff.
-You can even make a double batch of the homemade cream of chicken soup and freeze the extra, so you'll have it on-hand the next time you need it.
-However, you can also use the canned stuff mixed with water if you prefer (1 can condensed soup + 1 can of water).
+- I use homemade cream of chicken soup, because it really is a cinch to make, it’s full of flavor, and it’s healthier than the canned stuff.
+However, you can also use the canned variety mixed with water/milk (1 can condensed soup + 1 can of water/milk).

 - There’s no need to thaw the frozen potatoes first.
 Just add them as-is to the insert pot!